-Since receiving notice of this inquiry, the Company has cooperated with the SEC and believes that the matter will be concluded in the near future.
-The Company and its President and CEO, Mr. Jerald G. Fishman, have made an offer of settlement to the Staff of the SEC, which is subject to agreement regarding the specific language of the SEC's administrative order and other
+Since receiving notice of this inquiry, the Company has cooperated with the SEC.
+The Company and its President and CEO, Mr. Jerald G. Fishman, have made an offer of settlement to the Staff of the SEC, which is subject to agreement regarding the specific language of the SEC's administrative order and other settlement documents.
+The SEC Staff has decided to recommend the offer of settlement to the Commission.
+A final settlement is subject to review and approval by the Commission.